RossLabCSU/LCD-Composer/Reproducibility/README.md

 # Reproduction of Data in Cascarina *et al.* (2021) *NAR Genomics and Bioinformatics*

 This directory and all subsequent directories contain all necessary information and code to reproduce the data in Cascarina *et al.* (2021) *NAR Genomics and Bioinformatics*.
-Below is a list of dependencies and associated version numbers used for testing and data analysis.
+Each subdirectory has a unique README file with a series of instructions for re-creating data and figures.
+Below is a list of dependencies and associated version numbers used for testing and data analysis:

 | Package | Version |
 | ----------- | ----------- |